Why did you create this?

 - Go 1.7

-# What are the supported sites for browser extensions?
+# What websites are supported by the browser extensions?

 All the supported version control sites have support for running standalone code from view, edit and new file pages.